khulnasoft/BugVault/docs/developer/OPERATIONS.md

 ## Versioning

-OSIDB uses [Semantic Versioning](https://semver.org/).
+BUGVAULT uses [Semantic Versioning](https://semver.org/).
 We start versioning with 0.0.1.
-Additionally, we consider OSIDB 1.0.0 as the first General Availability version.
+Additionally, we consider BUGVAULT 1.0.0 as the first General Availability version.
-The list of released versions can be found [here](https://github.com/RedHatProductSecurity/bugvault/tags) - except those preceding the repository migration.
+The list of released versions can be found [here](https://github.com/KhulnaSoft/bugvault/tags) - except those preceding the repository migration.

-To update OSIDB to a new version use [scripts/update_release.sh](../../scripts/update_release.sh).
+To update BUGVAULT to a new version use [scripts/update_release.sh](../../scripts/update_release.sh).